 Mass & Confession

-Holy Day Mass: 5:30 PM is the normal time for Holy Days of Obligation.
-Double check Holy Day Mass times over at Events.
-Traffic tends to be bad during this time of the day, so give yourself extra travel time.
+Holy Days of Obligation 5:30 PM, Ascension (5/18), Assumption (8/15) All Saints (11/1), Immaculate Conception (12/8).
+Learn more details about each over at the Events Calendar.
+Note: traffic tends to be bad during this time of the day, so give yourself extra travel time.

 Learn what it is like to experience Mass at St. James

 As Catholics, we are obligated to attend Mass on Sundays and at Holy Days as the way that we publicly give thanks and put the Lord first.
 To assist us in this, Mass attendance has been made a precept of the Church.
 This means that to deliberately miss Mass without a serious reason, is a mortal sin (separates you from God, possibly for eternity, unless heartfelt repentance and reconciliation takes place).

 However, for a just reason, a priest can dispense you from your obligation for a particular Sunday!
 Going on a cruise?
 Have an important family obligation?
 Travels that make Mass attendance difficult?
 These are just reasons to request a dispensation.
 It’s easy!
 Just ask!
 However, do remember that even though the Church law of Mass attendance can be dispensed, the divine law to keep Sunday holy, cannot.
 This can take the form of meditating on the Sunday readings, saying an Our Father and making an act of spiritual communion, among other pious practices.